Top Tips Before Your MRI Scan

 Magnetic Resonance Imaging (MRI) scans are a crucial diagnostic tool used in modern medicine, especially when dealing with musculoskeletal issues.
 The process, however, can be nerve-wracking for those who have never undergone an MRI before.
 Preparing adequately can help ease concerns and ensure the scan goes smoothly.
 In this blog, we provide some top tips to consider before undergoing your MRI scan.

-Wear loose, comfortable clothing free of metal zippers, snaps, or underwire bras, as these can interfere with the imaging.
-In some cases, you may be asked to change into a hospital gown to ensure no metal objects are present during the scan.
+Wear loose, comfortable clothing free of metal zips, buttons, or underwire bras, as these can interfere with the imaging.
+If you are ever unsure, you can contact the clinic to confirm prior to your appointment, to ensure no metal objects are present during the scan.

 If you have any medical conditions, implants, or are pregnant, inform your doctor and the MRI technician before the scan.
 Certain conditions or implants may pose a safety risk or interfere with the image quality.